Project data page

 130AdaptationFlooding ResilienceA1Flood PlanLaura MossLRF Multi Agency Flood PlanEnsure the Plan is updated at least every 3 years or after incidentDeliverOn TrackN/A- awaiting review in 202646477Durham County CouncilCountywide0 Enabling or Adaptation Action0Yes032

-78Energy and BuildingsDomestic Energy EfficiencyE3Home Upgrade GrantAlan HunterHome Upgrade Grant funding to retrofit measures to private Off gas properties across the County.250 measures installedDeliverSlightly Off TrackProject ongoing, expected works to around 25-30 properties by end March 2025.
-Funding was reduced by DESNZ to £620,000 capital for the retrofit works to properties across County Durham.
-Works due to commence at the end of January 2025.45747Durham County CouncilCountywideMed (>300 - 600 tonnes)£5,100,000 (reduced to £620,00 capital by DESNZ)Yes301-60031
+78Energy and BuildingsDomestic Energy EfficiencyE3Home Upgrade GrantTrudy LindsayHome Upgrade Grant funding to retrofit measures to private Off gas properties across the County.50 measures installedCompleteCompletedProject almost complete, works carried out to 21 properties as funding was reduced by the Department for Energy Security and Net Zero (DESNZ) to £620,000 capital for the retrofit works to properties across County Durham.
+All measures now installed and lodgements made.
+Property inspections underway.
+Scheme to be finished end June.45838Durham County CouncilCountywideMed (>300 - 600 tonnes)£5,100,000 (reduced to £620,00 capital by DESNZ)Yes301-6004

-76Energy and BuildingsDomestic Energy EfficiencyE1Managing Money Better ServiceAlan HunterManaging Money Better Service to evolve and offer telephone triage service to help customers sooner.
+76Energy and BuildingsDomestic Energy EfficiencyE1Managing Money Better (MMB) ServiceTrudy LindsayManaging Money Better (MMB) Service to evolve and offer telephone triage service to help customers sooner.
 4 additional members of staff to be trained in energy advice to give greater flexibility to the scheme.
 Target of 10 households assisted per month after April 2024.
-10 household assessments per monthDeliverSlightly Off TrackThe Manging Money Better officer was on sick leave for over 12 months and subsequently left the authority in June 2024.
-The role was not filled and as a result the MMB service was outsourced to Groundworks NE (acting on behalf of NECA) as part of its general energy advice remit.
+10 household assessments per monthCompleteCompletedThe MMB service was outsourced to Groundworks NE (acting on behalf of the North East Combined Authority - NECA) as part of its general energy advice remit.
 Numbers of MMB referrals were falling anyway, mainly due to a perceived lack of fuel switching opportunities.
 42 referrals from April to End December 2024.
-Average 4.6 per month.46477Durham County CouncilCountywideMed (>300 - 600 tonnes)£40,000Yes301-60031
+Average 4.6 per month.
+This service has now been amalgamated into the advice service offered by NECA via Groundwork NE.
+45747Durham County CouncilCountywideMed (>300 - 600 tonnes)£40,000Yes301-6004

-77Energy and BuildingsDomestic Energy EfficiencyE2Warm and Healthy HomesAlan HunterWarm and Healthy Homes - Boiler repairs and services to customers with health conditions exacerbated by the cold5 referrals per monthDeliverSlightly Off TrackFunding secured from Public Health and match funded from Planning & Housing budgets.
-11 applications received since April 2024 to date.
-Take up has been low and as a result the scheme has now been extended to private landlords who are part of the Durham Lettings Standard scheme.
+77Energy and BuildingsDomestic Energy EfficiencyE2Warm and Healthy HomesTrudy LindsayWarm and Healthy Homes - Boiler repairs and services to customers with health conditions exacerbated by the cold5 referrals per monthDeliverSlightly Off TrackFunding secured from Public Health and match funded from Planning & Housing budgets.
+Take up has been relatively low and as a result the scheme has now been extended to private landlords who are part of the Durham Lettings Standard scheme.
 In addition, GP's have been written to again highlighting the scheme and it's benefits to patients in an attempt to encourage applications.
-Discussions currently ongoing with PH to explore future options for the scheme.45747Durham County CouncilCountywideMed (>300 - 600 tonnes)£10,000Yes301-60031
+Discussions currently ongoing with Public Health to explore future options for the scheme.
+More recently it has been agreed to carry forward last years funding into this year and to undertake a media campaign to raise awareness.
+From 1st January 2025 to end May 2025 there has been 6 applications.46112Durham County CouncilCountywideMed (>300 - 600 tonnes)£10,000Yes301-60031

 246Transport and ConnectivityBusesT30Zero Emission Park and Ride Buses Kieron MoraleeEngage further with Park and Ride operators to introduce Zero Emission (ZE) buses on park and ride routes and implement funding opportunities through liaison with Transport North East (TNE).
 (Links with Air Quality Action Plan No 5)Number of zero emission buses at park and ride sites - to deliver by 2027Early Concept/ScopingSlightly Off TrackSoft Market Testing has been undertaken with bus service operators via the OPEN portal.
 A meeting is scheduled for early Q1 2025/26 to determine the market readiness and willingness to tender for a ZE service, as well as highlighting operational and feasibility issues with the procurement of a ZE service.